Amherst Youth Basketball: Fundamentals for the 2023-2024 Season

 - Boys are residents of Amherst, NY or attend schools located in Amherst, NY.

 - Girls live anywhere in Western New York.

 Amherst Youth Basketball provides a variety of programs.

 - Our core house league program is an instructional league that runs from October through March.
 (Residency information below.)

 - Our travel program runs concurrently with our house league.
 (Information below.)

 Residency Requirements for Boys in Grades 3-12

-Registration in Amherst Youth Basketball is available to boys at the appropriate grade level who meet the following criteria.
+Registration in Amherst Youth Basketball is available to boys, subject to the following criteria.

-4. Reside in the Williamsville Central School District.
+- Reside in the Williamsville Central School District or

-Registration in Amherst Youth Basketball is available to girls at the appropriate grade level who meet the following criteria.
+Registration in Amherst Youth Basketball is available to girls who reside in Western New York.